-The Gay, Lesbian, and Allies Senate Staff (GLASS) Caucus is a non-profit, non-partisan organization open to all whose purpose is to raise awareness of issues affecting the LGBT community, increase visibility and promote the welfare and dignity of LGBT employees of the United States Senate by providing a safe environment for social interaction and professional development.
+The GLASS Caucus is a nonprofit, nonpartisan organization open to all whose purpose is to raise awareness of issues affecting the LGBT community, increase visibility and promote the welfare and dignity of LGBT employees of the United States Senate by providing a safe environment for social interaction and professional development.

 Who are GLASS members?

-The term “member” is loosely defined – there is no formal requirement to become a member or join the organization.
-Most of our events are free and open to the public, unless specifically stated.
-Current Senate staff members can support GLASS by becoming a “dues-paying member” and contributing a small amount ($20 per calendar year) to help support our programming needs and carry out our mission.
-Occasionally GLASS provides special opportunities and hosts events for dues-paying members only.
+Yes.
+Most of our events are free and open to the public.
+Occasionally, GLASS provides special opportunities for dues paying members only.
 Dues-paying members also retain the right to vote in elections, serve on the Steering Committee, and vote on amendments to the organization’s bylaws.

 How do I find out about GLASS events?

-There are several ways to interact with GLASS.
+There are several ways to connect with GLASS.
 Joining our email list is the best way to stay up to date with our events and activities.
-We often announce GLASS events on our members-only Facebook Group, and share events from the greater LGBT community on our public Facebook Fan Page.
-You can visit our calendar of upcoming events, and head over to our blog to see current and past events.
+We also announce GLASS events on Facebook, Twitter, and the GLASS website.

-As an organization, GLASS does not participate in political activity that includes endorsing candidates or participating in functions in which money is raised for a specific candidate or political action committee.
+As a nonprofit, nonpartisan organization, GLASS does not participate in legislative lobbying or political activity, including endorsements or campaign fundraising.
 As Senate employees, GLASS members abide by their individual office policies, Senate Ethics rules and policies, and all laws prohibiting employees from involvement in political activity in relation to their employment.

 While GLASS’s mission is to increase visibility and promote the welfare and dignity of LGBT employees of the Senate, the organization takes the issue of confidentiality seriously.
-We recognize and respect that each individual is on his or her own journey in navigating the unique complexities of sexual orientation and gender identity or expression.
-In partnership with our allies, we aim to help with these issues by creating a safe environment for social interaction and professional development for LGBT Senate staff.
+We recognize and respect individual privacy by keeping our member lists in confidence.
+We do not share, sell, or distribute membership information outside our network.